 Introduction to Phenomena

-Special online sessions of Introduction to Phenomena involve eight contact hours, plus time spent on assignments.
-We customize the content based on enrollment (e.g., for participants in Hawaii, we focus on the NGSS; for participants in Pennsylvania, we compare the NGSS to the new STEELS standards).
+We customize content based on enrollment (e.g., for participants in Indiana, we discuss the 2023 Indiana Academic Standards for Science; for participants in Pennsylvania, we discuss the new STEELS).

 Download a flyer with objectives and goals.